Start your journey on the east side of North Wales, near Wrexham, where you will find two National Trust properties.

 Overnight suggestion: Llangollen, Wrexham, Welshpool

 On the second day head along the coast to Conwy and the National Trust’s 100-acre Bodnant Garden - a ‘must see’ place for every true garden lover.
 The setting is breathtaking, with views down to the River Conwy and across to Snowdonia.
 Bodnant has 5 Italianate terraces and manicured lawns leading down to a wooded valley with a sparkling stream running through a secluded wild garden.
+Main picture.

 Pop into one of the friendly pubs in Conwy for a snack before crossing the Menai Strait to another classic – Plas Newydd on Anglesey.
 Again, the position is stunning, with the garden offering fabulous views of the Menai Straits.
 The spring displays of acid-loving azaleas, camellias and rhododendrons are out of this world.